 Slow cooker spaghetti sauce for a crowd served over pasta is the perfect meal for entertaining.
 This recipe is fantastic and so easy you’ll want to keep it handy year round.

 As you begin to have company for the holiday season you will likely be feeding a crowd for more than just the holiday meal.
-What better way to please the palate than with spaghetti and homemade sauce that’s easy as pie to make?
+What better way to please the palate than with spaghetti and homemade meat sauce that’s easy to make?

 My husband grew up in West Virginia where there’s a restaurant called Jim’s Spaghetti House, famous for it’s sauce.
 He stumbled across this recipe a while back and we adapted it for the crock pot, and for our family meal.
 The thing that makes this sauce unique is the fact that you DON’T pre-cook the ground beef.